 Interaction Design, Accessibility

-Browsing with a desktop screen reader, a very useful overview by Henry Swan.
+Browsing with a desktop screen reader, a very useful overview by Henny Swan.
+(Update: there's a companion piece about mobile screen readers.)
 Related: How can screen readers be used in accessibility testing? by Marissa Sapega.

 Designing Empty States in Complex Applications: 3 Guidelines by Kate Kaplan.